nearit/Android-SDK/docs/handle-content.md

 ## Content objects ##

 For each callback method of the *coreContentListener* you will receive a different content object.
-Here are the details for each one:
+Every object type has a *getId()* getter, and here are the details for every other one:

 - `SimpleNotification` with the following getters:
     - `getNotificationMessage()` returns the notification message